nystudio107/seomatic/README.md

 ...in your config file.
 A directive like this will prevent SEOmatic from being able to service the request for `/robots.txt`.
 If you do have a line like this in your config file, just comment it out, and restart Nginx with `sudo nginx -s reload`.

-The **Preview Humans.txt** button lets you preview what your rendered Humans.txt file will look like.
+The **Preview Robots.txt** button lets you preview what your rendered robots.txt file will look like.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.: